jeniferi70/slate/source/includes/reference/Introduction/authentication.md

 The XPO API is JSON based.
 In order to make an authenticated call to the API, you must include your access token with the call.

-## Registering Appliction
+### Registering the Application

-In order to use the XPO API, you must be a current XPO partner.
+To use the XPO API, you must be a current XPO partner.
 To request access to the API please contact your XPO represenative.

 Your XPO representative, will provide you with two keys: